yeokm1/yeokm1.github.io-hugo/content/post/2020/08/do-grcs-increase-the-risk-of-a-freak-election/index.md

 I googled around but never actually found any article that examines the risk of a Freak Election with respect to the Group Representation Constituency (GRC) system.
 Could the GRC system possibly aggravate the risk of this PAP-wipeout freak election scenario against just having all Single Member Constituencies (SMC)?

-**Due to the graphical density of this post, I suggest that you view this post on a PC or tablet.**
+**Due to the graphical density of this post, this post might not display properly on mobile browsers.
+I suggest that you view this on a PC or tablet.**

 <!--more-->